shuttle1987/pyidw/README.md

 ---
 ### idw_interpolation()
 Now the fun part begins.
-Write these few lines of code from below in any python interpreter while you are on **pyidw_example** directory.
+Write these few lines of code from below in any Python interpreter while you your current working directory is the pyidw `example` directory.
 ```python
 from pyidw import idw